 - Win at what matters

-Here the author exhorts at focusing on what really matters for us and spending our time wisely.
+Here the author exhorts focusing on what really matters to us and spending our time wisely.

 - Equanimity game

-Here the auhtor quotes Brian Johnson, a guy whom I also love and listed in my “best free book summaries websites” list.
+Here’s the author quote Brian Johnson, a guy whom I also love and listed in my “best free book summaries websites” list.

-The equanimity game consists in catching your mind going into negative or unproductive states and see how quickly you can get back to an healthier, happier or more productive state.
+The equanimity game consists in catching your mind going into negative or unproductive states and see how quickly you can get back to a healthier, happier, or more productive state.